 What are your project’s objectives?

-To develop and evaluate alternative design concepts for reintroducing tidal inundation and access for juvenile salmonids to the Lowell Point historic pocket estuary.
-If enhancement activities are found to be feasible given site processes, uses, and constraints, this processes will result in a preliminary project design from which a final project design and permits can be prepared.
+To develop and evaluate alternative design concepts for reintroducing tidal inundation and access for juvenile salmonids to the Lowell Point tidal marsh .
+If restoration activities are found to be feasible given site processes, uses, and constraints, this processes will result in a preliminary project design from which a final project design and permits can be prepared.

-To continue to engage the public and Washington State Parks staff throughout the feasiblility process and incorporate input wherever possible.
+To continue to engage the public and Washington State Parks staff throughout the feasibility process and incorporate input wherever possible.

 To conduct topographic and hydrologic surveys to support the development and assessment of alternatives.